neurokinetikz/fpga/docs/SYSTEM_DESCRIPTION.md

 # φⁿ Neural Processor - Comprehensive System Description

-**Version:** 8.7
+**Version:** 8.8
-**Date:** 2025-12-26
+**Date:** 2025-12-27
-**Based on:** Complete analysis of all 14 source modules (~3,200 lines of Verilog)
+**Based on:** Complete analysis of all 14 source modules (~3,400 lines of Verilog)

 ---

 ## Executive Summary

 The φⁿ Neural Processor is an FPGA implementation of 21 coupled nonlinear oscillators organized as a thalamo-cortical network.
 The system models biological neural rhythms using golden ratio (φ ≈ 1.618) frequency relationships, implements associative memory through theta-gated Hebbian learning, and exhibits stochastic resonance sensitivity to weak external electromagnetic fields.
-Version 8.7 implements Layer 1 (molecular layer) with matrix thalamic input for top-down gain modulation, completing the 6-layer spectrolaminar cortical architecture.
+Version 8.8 implements biologically accurate L6 output connectivity: L6→L5a intra-column feedback (instead of L4), L4→L5a bypass for fast sensorimotor responses, and L6 CT→Thalamus inhibitory modulation with TRN amplification.

 ---